derek901128/advent_of_code_2022/README.md

 Day6:
 - Day6 is a breeze.
 Once again I use the connect by + sustr trick to break all lettes into rows, each letter for each row, adding row numbers to determine the position.
 Then I use the row numbers as a pivot, cross applying every 4 / 14 items to each row number with a range join (e.g. 1 gets 1, 2, 3, 4; 2 gets 2, 3, 4, 5).
 This way, every row number will get 4 / 14 items, and I can do a distinct count group by row number.
 The minimum row_no that has a count over 4 or 14 will be the group we're looking for.
 - This is not the first solution I can think of.
 The first that comes to mind is match_recognize and lag.
 Both works for part1 of the challenge, but part2 shows just how tedious they can get, as I need to manually type out all inequality conditions.
+- Today, unlike any other day, I use Oracle first.
+With Duckdb, there's no need to ever drag that piece of input out of its room, a series of str_split -> list comprehension -> list_apply -> list_distinct -> list_position quickly finds out the group that contains enough distinct values.
+However, I don't really get the feeling of solving the problem with SQL, it's really procedural code wrapped inside SQL statements.